 The fight against opioid and heroin addiction

-Thanks to funding in the 2016-17 state budget that House Democrats fought for, The Centers of Excellence will be central, efficient hubs around which treatment revolves.
-These centers will have navigators to assist people with opioid-related substance use disorders though the medical system, and ensure they receive behavioral and physical health care, as well as any evidence-based medication-assisted treatment needed.
+Thanks to funding in the state budget that House Democrats fought for, Pennsylvania's 55 Centers of Excellence serve as central, efficient hubs around which treatment revolves.
+These centers have navigators to assist people with opioid-related substance use disorders though the medical system, and ensure they receive behavioral and physical health care, as well as any evidence-based medication-assisted treatment needed.